HMCS Shawinigan (MM 704): Operational history

 In June 2021, Shawinigan was deployed to the Caribbean under the command of Cdr Bill Sanson as part of Operation Caribbe.
 On 18 July, the ship seized 675 kg of cocaine from a small smuggling vessel, followed by the interception of another small boat on 21 July, capturing 774 kg.
 The ship returned to Halifax in August.
+In July 2023, Shawinigan and sister ship Summerside were deployed to the North Atlantic Ocean and Baltic Sea as part of Operation Reassurance for mine-clearing operations.
+They returned to Halifax in November.

+In July 2025 it was announced that Shawinigan and seven of her sister ships would be decommissioned before the end of the year.
+The ship was decommissioned on 3 October 2025 at Halifax.
+The ship was decommissioned on 3 October 2025 at Halifax.